-Few places really leave me awe-struck, the Michigan Theater Detroit is one such place.
-I had recently seen it in the film Only Lovers Left Alive and was really wowed that such a structure actually exists.
-Not that I know a whole lot about Detroit, Michigan, I actually had never been before this trip.
+If you’re looking for what to do in Detroit this weekend, check out the Michigan Theater.
+Only a few places have really left me awe-struck, and this 1920 theater has.
+I had recently seen the Michigan Theater in the film Only Lovers Left Alive and was really wowed that such a structure actually exists.
+Not that I know a whole lot about Detroit, Michigan, as I had never been before this trip.
 However, I made the trip an hour out of my way (each way) to the theater to see the world’s prettiest parking lot, the Michigan Theater, none the less.

 (Outside view, you enter in that open driveway on the right)

-Upon arriving in Detroit, which I’m told is the murder capital of the United States.
-My GPS tried to kill me.
+Upon arriving in Detroit, my GPS tried to kill me.
 Yes, full ATMOS style, it took me down a one-way street…the wrong way!
 After that heart attack, I finally arrived on the correct street, which is 220 Bagley by the way.
-Yelp will try to tell you otherwise.
-Depending on the day, there will sometimes be a baseball game going on that they will have parking open for.
+Yelp will try to tell you otherwise so don’t rely on it for directions on how to get the Michigan Theater.
+Depending on the day, there will sometimes be a baseball game going on that they will have the parking lot open for.
 I got there on such a day.
-They charge $10 for parking, but if you say you’re just going in to look at the building they may waive the fee.
-Other days I’m told that they most likely will let you in, but it’s no guarantee.
+They charge $10 for parking.
+But if you say you’re just going in to look at the building they may waive the fee.
+Other days I’m told they will most likely let you in, but it’s no guarantee.

 After driving up 3 very narrow ramps to the top floor, you come to the theater area.
 From the film and photos I’ve seen, I had no idea that it was actually 3 levels up.
-There’s only one ramp up and down so be careful that no one is heading up.
-I was lucky enough to talk to one of the guys who worked there and he made sure no one was coming up when I went back down.
+There’s only one ramp up and down so be careful and check that no one is heading up.
+I was lucky enough to talk to one of the guys who worked there.
+He made sure no one was coming up when I went back down.

 Upon arrival, I was speechless at the stunning architecture and sheer size of the building.
 From working in film, I know there are tricks to make an area look larger than it actually is so I just automatically assume places I see on the screen are smaller in person.
-For a nearly 90-year-old building, it looks pretty amazing!
-The Michigan Theater itself has gone through many incarnations, everything from a movie theater, to a jazz club, rock concert hall, and now a parking lot.
+For a 1920s building that has been thru a lot, it looks pretty amazing!
+The Michigan Theater itself has gone through many incarnations.
+It has been a movie theater, jazz club, rock concert hall, and now the Michigan Theater parking lot.

 The 4,038-seat Michigan Theatre was designed in the French Renaissance style in 1925.
-At the time, it was the hot place to be, the place to be seen.
-The theater was loaded in extravagant details, such as a 1,000-square-foot, mirror-paneled, black-and-white checkered floor Grande Lobby.
+At the time, it was the hot place to be and be seen.
+The 1920s theater was loaded in extravagant details, such as a 1,000-square-foot mirror-paneled black-and-white checkered floor in the Grande Lobby.
 Complete with red velvet hangings, marble archways, towering columns, baskets of flowers and large crystal chandeliers.
-“Sculptures, busts, intricately carved furnishings, paintings and onyx pedestals filling the Michigan’s lobby made it seem as much a museum as a movie theater.”
+“Sculptures, busts, intricately carved furnishings, paintings, and onyx pedestals filling the Michigan’s lobby made it seem as much a museum as a movie theater.”